PRECIOUS-Gold eases after strong rally, Fed eyes fewer rate hikes

-* Gains in Asian shares, crude oil prices reduce appeal (Updates prices)
+* Gains in Asian shares, crude oil prices reduce appeal (Adds comment, detail)

 By Naveen Thukral